ballesterus/UPhO/README.md

 UPhO find orthologs with and without inparalogs from input gene family trees.
 Reter to the Documentation.pdf for instructions on usage installation and dependencies.
 Type UPhO.py -h for help.

-The only input requierement for UPhP is a tree (or trees) in newick format in which the leaves are named with a species idenfifier, a field separator, and sequence identifier.
+The only input requierement for UPhO is a tree (or trees) in newick format in which the leaves are named with a species idenfifier, a field separator, and sequence identifier.
 By defauul the fiel separator is the  "|" symbol both custom delimiters can be defined.
 Examples of trees to test UPhO are provided in teh folder TestData.

 Additional scripts are provided for a variety of task including: